ssanj/provide/README.md

 ## Goals

-Quickly serve a directory as a website
+1. Quickly serve a directory as a website.

 ## Usage